magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 of food.
 Your mind is going crazy.
 If that’s what’s going to happen, then let it.
 But as soon as you overcome it, then it will disappear.

 Do it!
-Have you ever walked ?
+Have you ever walked *caṅkama*?
 What was it like as you walked?
 Did your mind wander?
 If it did, then stop and let it come back.
 If it wanders off a lot, then don’t breathe.
 Hold your breath until your lungs are about to burst.
 It will come back by itself.
 No matter how bad it is, if it’s racing around all over the place, then hold your breath.
 As your lungs are about to burst, your mind will return.
 You must energize the mind.
 Training the mind isn’t like training animals.
 The mind is truly hard to train.
 Don’t be easily discouraged.
 If you hold your breath, you will be unable to think of anything and the mind will run back to you of its own accord.

 It’s like the water in this bottle.
 When we tip it out slowly then the water drips out; drip … drip … drip.
 But when we tip the bottle up